Can Elon Musk's The Boring Company make subway tunnels cool again?

 If completed, the roughly 60-mile system would position Los Angeles as the home of one of the nation's largest underground transportation systems.
 The city has long lagged behind the rest of the country in terms of public transportation.

 The golden age of subway construction passed decades ago.
 Tunnels cost billions of dollars to build, and most cities struggle to maintain existing systems.
-Yet Musk -- motivated by a hatred of L.A. traffic -- is modifying tunnel equipment to build a network of low-cost tunnels that can solve congestion.
+Yet Musk -- motivated by a hatred of L.A. traffic -- is modifying tunnel equipment to build a network of low-cost tunnels to try and solve congestion.

 Musk's tunnel ambitions aren't limited to Los Angeles.
 The Boring Company has government permission for a 10.1-mile stretch in Maryland, and is bidding to build a high-speed subway from downtown Chicago to O'Hare International Airport.